quii/mockingjay-server/README.md

 # define as many as you need...
 ````

-- A program to check that a downstream service responds with a compatible response given each request
+- A program to check that a service responds with a compatible response given each request
 - A HTTP server which serves the configured request for each response

 Mockingjay is fast, requires no coding and is better than other solutions because it will ensure your mock servers and real integration points are consistent.